ohmqtt/ohmqtt_python/README.md

 ### QoS and Persistence

 ΩQTT supports publish and subscribing all QoS levels with optional persistence to disk for QoS >0.
-When not persisting QoS >0 messages, a fast (but volatile) in memory store is used.
+When not persisting to disk, a fast (but volatile) in memory store is used.
-Either way, publishing a message returns a handle with a method to wait for the message to be fully acknowledged by the broker.
+Either way, publishing a QoS >0 message returns a handle with a method to wait for the message to be fully acknowledged by the broker.

-### Connectivity
+### Automatic Topic Alias

-Connect to a remote broker with optional TLS over TCP over IPV4 or IPV6.
-Connect to a local broker with either TCP or Unix domain socket.
+Set an alias policy when publishing a message and a topic alias will be generated, if allowed by the broker.
+You can also force QoS 0 messages to require a topic alias, to avoid silently bleeding bandwidth.

 ### Properties

 Access all optional properties of all MQTT control packet types.
-If you ever wanted to check the user properties of SUBACK and UNSUBACK (among others), welcome home.
+If you ever wanted to check the user properties of your packets, welcome home.

-### Automatic Topic Alias

-Set an alias policy when publishing a message and a topic alias will be generated, if allowed by the broker.
-If bandwidth is tight, set your QoS 0 publications to require a topic alias.
-In this case, an error will be raised if the server does not offer enough alias values.

-### Toolkit

-ΩQTT is built on a toolkit for efficiently serializing MQTT control messages.
-Use it to build your own custom implementation, or to serialize your own payloads.

 ### Portability